More Case Studies with Indaten®

 Functionality & aesthetics: solutions made of steel

-This central façade is clad in ArcelorMittal’s weathering steel Indaten®.
-Unlike other installations, the weathering steel on this façade has not been pre-treated to advance the aging process.
-Instead, the steel is naturally acquiring its distinctive rusty colour.
+This central facade is clad in ArcelorMittal’s weathering steel Indaten®.
+Unlike other installations, the weathering steel on this facade has not been pre-treated to advance the aging process.
+Instead, the steel naturally acquires its distinctive rusty colour.

-The other buildings (laboratory, mechanical testing and welding halls) are fully designed in steel with Aluzinc®.
+The other buildings (laboratory, mechanical testing, and welding halls) are fully designed in steel.

-The bronze shimmer of the interior decoration complements the redish brown of the Indaten® feature wall which can be seen from the reception area.
+The bronze shimmer of the interior decoration complements the reddish brown of the Indaten® feature wall which can be seen from the reception area.

-Generally, the concrete core activation used for heating and cooling does not allow the use of false ceilings which usually hide service installation like lighting, water and air conducts etc.
+Generally, the concrete core activation used for heating and cooling does not allow the use of false ceilings which usually hide service installations such as lighting, water and air conducts, etc.

 In this case however, the designers developed a feasible solution: In order to ensure correct circulation of the air as required for the CCA, an open-grid false ceiling was installed.
 The 60x60 cm standard panels of the grid are made with metallic coated steel from ArcelorMittal.

 Archipl architecten (Paul Van Eygen & Patrick Lefebure)

 - 2/2010 - 9/2011